< Previous standard ^ Up a level ^ Next standard >

 Content of the standard

-- Poisoning - attacks on the system and/or data integrity e.g. feeding false information to mislead and hence harm a competitor’s AI system;
+- Poisoning - data and model poisoning e.g. deliberately injecting false information to mislead and hence harm a competitor’s AI system;

 - Evasion - deliberately misleading the AI algorithms using carefully-crafted training inputs;